 \section{Abstract}

-Disjoint regions of the latticized, massless scalar field vacuum become separable at large distances beyond the entanglement sphere, a distance that extends to infinity in the continuum limit.
-Through numerical calculations in one-, two- and three-dimensions, the radius of an entanglement sphere is found to be determined by the highest momentum mode of the field supported across the diameter, $d$, of two identical regions.
-As a result, the long-distance behavior of the entanglement is determined by the short-distance structure of the field.
-Effective field theories (EFTs), describing a system up to a given momentum scale $\Lambda$, are expected to share this feature, with regions of the EFT vacuum separable (or dependent on the UV-completion) beyond a distance proportional to $\Lambda$.
-The smallest non-zero value of the entanglement negativity supported by the field at large distances is conjectured to be $\mathcal{N}_{\Nslash} \sim e^{-\Lambda d}$, independent of the number of spatial dimensions.
+We show that long-distance quantum correlations probe short-distance physics.
+Two disjoint regions of the latticized, massless scalar field vacuum are numerically demonstrated to become separable at distances beyond the negativity sphere, which extends to infinity in the continuum limit.
+The size of this quantum coherent volume is determined by the highest momentum mode supported in the identical regions, each of diameter $d$.
+More generally, effective field theories (EFTs), describing a system up to a given momentum scale $\Lambda$, are expected to share this feature---entanglement between regions of the vacuum depends upon the UV-completion beyond a separation proportional to $\Lambda$.
+Through calculations extended to three-dimensions, the magnitude of the negativity at which entanglement becomes sensitive to UV physics in an EFT (lattice or otherwise) is conjectured to scale as $\sim e^{-\Lambda d}$, independent of the number of spatial dimensions.
+It is concluded that two-region vacuum entanglement at increasing separations depends upon the structure of the theory at increasing momentum scales.
 This phenomenon may be manifest in perturbative QCD processes.